madispuk/dot/README.md

-My dotfiles.

 brew bundle
 make all
-downloading Monaco for powerline and add to ~/Library/Fonts

 # vim
-:GoInstallBinaries
+:PlugInstall

+# iTerm
+Set font to monaco for powerline